8 Best Google Meet Tips and Tricks to Use it Like a Pro

 Tips to use Google Meet more effectively!

 - Google Meet has developed into a full-fledged video conferencing solution that can match the simplicity of Zoom and sophistication of Microsoft Teams.

 - Earlier in March 2020, the company made Google Meet free to use for everyone.

 - If you are new to Google Meet, this article will list some of the best tips & tricks you need to know to make the best use of the software.

 - If you are interested in articles like this, make sure you check our Tips & tricks hub.

-Google Meet is one of the two halves of Google Hangouts — a communication (messaging and video chat) platform, which Google is retiring in June 2020.
+Google Meet is one of the two halves of Google Hangouts — a communication (messaging and video chat) platform, which Google retired in June 2020.
 Meet, along with the other half, Chat, will fill up Hangout’s void and continue to offer their respective services moving forward.
 While Chat is more of a collaboration platform (like Slack) and is limited to G Suite users only, Meet, on the other hand, is a platform for video conferencing.

 1. Change meeting layout